blackboxaudio/flora/README.md

 ## Loading Patches

+### Flashing

-To load a specific patch, first navigate to that patches directory (e.g. `flora/patches/seed/blink`).
+To load a specific patch to the device, first navigate to that patches directory (e.g. `flora/patches/seed/blink`).
 Then just run a few `make` commands:
 ```bash
 # Clean the previous build's output (unnecessary for first time)
 make clean